Structure collapses at Tanjong Pagar work site, one worker reported missing

 According to the Singapore Civil Defence Force (SCDF), the collapsed structure is at a building site undergoing demolition works.

-Search operations for the missing worker are underway, with rescuers deployed from the elite Disaster Assistance and Rescue Team (DART).
+Search operations for the missing worker are underway, with officers deployed from the elite Disaster Assistance and Rescue Team (DART), the 1st SCDF Division and the Marina Bay Fire Station.

 "Two SCDF search canines have also been deployed to assist in the search in an area of about 20 metres by 10 metres," the authority added.